stepank/pyws/docs/getting_started_part_2.rst

 ----------------

 Ok, if you are intereseted in SOAP you might have already heard about WSDL and what it is.
-If you hadn't then it's the most wonderful thing about SOAP, it is a language which may be used to provide a formal specification of a SOAP web service.
-This specification can be used to generate clients which can easily interact with a server taking away all the burden of making and sending requests from your shoulders.
+If you hadn't then you should know that WSDL is the most wonderful thing about SOAP.
+WSDL is a language which may be used to provide a formal specification of a SOAP web service.
+This specification can be then used to generate clients which can easily interact with this service taking away all the burden of making and sending requests from your shoulders.

-Having our pyws server running on ``localhost:8000`` and bound to ``/api/`` we can get it's WSDL description at http://localhost:8000/api/wsdl.
-You may want to cast a glance on it, but it isn't necessary.
+Having our pyws server running on ``localhost:8000`` and bound to ``/api`` we can get it's WSDL description at http://localhost:8000/api/wsdl.
+You may want to cast a glance on it, but it's not necessary.

 Now, let's create a client and send a few requests.
 We will use `suds <https://fedorahosted.org/suds/>`_, it is written in Python and is quite